utherp0/workshop4/workshopbot/README.md

-# ocphandle
+# workshopbot
-Attempt to put a Fabric8 Kubernetes handle into a Restful Service via Spring Boot
+AUtomation of interactions with OCP via Spring Boot endpoints, for use with some automations within the workshops